-- 1. Be completed in accordance with the Cost Determination Process Rules, programspecific rules, cost report instructions, and policy clarifications; - Be completed for the correct cost-reporting period (Note that the cost reporting period has been prepopulated.
+- Be completed in accordance with the Cost Determination Process Rules, programspecific rules, cost report instructions, and policy clarifications; - Be completed for the correct cost-reporting period (Note that the cost reporting period has been prepopulated.
 See Step 4.
-If provider believes that the dates are incorrect, contact HHSC Rate Analysis at costinformation@hhsc.state.tx.us for assistance); - 3.
-Be completed using an accrual method of accounting (except for governmental entities required to operate on a cash basis); - 4.
-Be submitted online as a 2019 Cost Report for the correct program through STAIRS; - 5.
-Include any necessary supporting documentation, as required, uploaded into STAIRS; - 6.
-Include signed, notarized, original certification pages (Cost Report Certification and Methodology Certification) scanned and uploaded into STAIRS - 7.
-Calculate all allocation percentages to at least two decimal places (i.e., 25.75%); - 8.
-If allocated costs are reported, include acceptable allocation summaries, uploaded into STAIRS.

-- 9. Have uploaded in STAIRS a detailed asset listing / depreciation schedule if the summary method of reporting was used in Step 8.e. - 10.
-Have uploaded in STAIRS a workpaper supporting related party building rent / lease if the summary method of reporting was used in Step 8.e.
+If provider believes that the dates are incorrect, contact HHSC Provider Finance at costinformationPFD@hhs.texas.gov for assistance); - Be completed using an accrual method of accounting (except for governmental entities required to operate on a cash basis); - Be submitted online as a 2021 Cost Report for the correct program through STAIRS; - Include any necessary supporting documentation, as required, uploaded into STAIRS; - Include signed, notarized, original certification pages (Cost Report Certification and Methodology Certification) scanned and uploaded into STAIRS - Calculate all allocation percentages to at least two decimal places (i.e., 25.75%); - If allocated costs are reported, include acceptable allocation summaries, uploaded into STAIRS. - Have uploaded in STAIRS a detailed asset listing / depreciation schedule if the summary method of reporting was used in Step 8.e. - Have uploaded in STAIRS a workpaper supporting related party building rent / lease if the summary method of reporting was used in Step 8.e.

-Return of Unacceptable Cost Reports
+Return of Unacceptable Accountability Reports

-Failure to complete cost reports according to instructions and rules constitutes an administrative contract violation.
+Failure to complete accountability reports according to instructions and rules constitutes an administrative contract violation.
 In the case of an administrative contract violation, procedural guidelines and informal reconsideration and/or appeal processes are specified in §355.111.
-Cost reports that are not completed in accordance with applicable rules and instructions will be returned for correction and resubmission.
-The return of the cost report will consist of un-certifying the file originally submitted via STAIRS which will re-open the cost report to allow additional work and resubmission by the contracted provider.
+Accountability reports that are not completed in accordance with applicable rules and instructions will be returned for correction and resubmission.
+The return of the accountability report will consist of un-certifying the file originally submitted via STAIRS which will re-open the accountability report to allow additional work and resubmission by the contracted provider.
 Notification of the return will be sent via e-mail and certified mail.
 HHSC grants the provider a compliance period of no more than 15 calendar days to correct the contract violation.
-Failure to resubmit an acceptable corrected cost report as well as new certification pages by the due date indicated in the return notification will result in recommendation of a vendor hold.
+Failure to resubmit an acceptable corrected accountability report as well as new certification pages by the due date indicated in the return notification will result in recommendation of a vendor hold. $1 \text{ TAC } \S 355.106(a)(2)$

-1 TAC §355.106(a)(2)